kubernetes-retired/external-storage/docs/demo/hostpath-provisioner/README.md

 ...
 Successfully built 9bb0954337a0
 ```

+>Note that the above build process is not the only one available to you.
+We include here an example of an alternative static build process that results in a much smaller image: see the Makefile and Dockerfile.scratch if you're interested.
+Regardless of which method you choose, you should end up with a container tagged hostpath-provisioner:latest.

 Now we can specify our image in a pod.
 Recall that we set `pvDir` to `/tmp/hostpath-provisioner`.
 Since we are running our provisioner in a container as a pod, we should mount a corresponding `hostPath` volume there to serve as the parent of all provisioned PVs' `hostPath` volumes.